Australians with Asian heritage more likely to support their children in home ownership

 Asian Australians were also much more likely to agree that home owners should help their children with money (65% vs 47% total).
 Home ownership as a family asset is also more likely to be important to this cultural group with more Asian Australians (70%) believing that owning a home is important for parents so they can leave an asset to their children, compared to all Australians (60%).

-“At Westpac we are committed to helping first home buyers into their first home sooner, and have developed products and services to assist them and their families, including our Parental Guarantee,” Mr Wright said.
+“At Westpac we are committed to helping first home buyers into their first home sooner, and have developed products and services to assist them and their families, including our Family Security Guarantee,” Mr Wright said.

 “We’re committed to providing our customers with information and products that are suited to their needs, and with personalised advice based on their circumstances.
 Across the retail and business banking network, customers are served by multicultural staff, including home lenders, with international banking experience who speak Mandarin, Cantonese, Hokkien, Indian, Korean and Vietnamese.”